WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/devenv.md

 6.14.4
 ```

+Your versions may not match exactly, that is fine.
 The minimum version for node is >= 10.x and for npm >= 6.9x, using the current LTS version will always be supported.

 ## WordPress Development Site